mdimascio-lab/FtcRobotController/README.md

       * org.firstinspires.ftc.ftccommon.external.OnDestroy
       * org.firstinspires.ftc.ftccommon.external.WebHandlerRegistrar
 * Adds support for REV Robotics Driver Hub.
-* Adds fully custom userspace USB gamepad driver to Driver Station (see "Advanced Gamepad Features" menu in DS settings).
+* Adds fully custom userspace USB gamepad driver to Driver Station (see "Advanced org.firstinspires.ftc.teamcode.Gamepad Features" menu in DS settings).
     * Allows gamepads to work on devices without native Linux kernel support (e.g. some Romanian Motorola devices).
     * Allows the DS to read the unique serial number of each gamepad, enabling auto-recovery of dropped gamepads even if two gamepads of the same model drop. *(NOTE: unfortunately this does not apply to Etpark gamepads, because they do not have a unique serial)*.
     * Reading the unique serial number also provides the ability to configure the DS to assign gamepads to a certain position by default (so no need to do start+a/b at all).